 Nobody understands the challenges of a parent like another parent.
 Try teaming up with other parents to share ideas, resources, time and items.
 You can babysit for one another on nights where you want to go out and let your hair down for instance.
 You could also do toy swaps so that your kids get to play with different toys for a while.
 If you have two or three parents you're doing this with, it should keep your kids fairly busy.
 This in particular beats buying new toys as most kids have short attention spans for them anyway.

 Raising a child is a great responsibility which also has a great reward.
-It may require a financial sacrifice, but it doesn't have to be crippling if you budget.
+It may require a financial sacrifice and be difficult, but it doesn't have to be impossible if you budget.
 Asking for help, looking for cheaper alternatives to baby items, looking for financial assistance and doing as much DIY as possible will help you cut costs.
 Hopefully, the tips in this guide will minimise the number of payday loans you have to take out.
 Parenting is stressful enough as it is so the more extra cash you have, the less stressed you'll be and the more you can focus on the fun of parenting.

 Get in touch on any of our social media pages and let us know any of your hints and tips.
 For further reading on raising babies and toddlers, head over to this site.